yagpdb-cc/yagpdb-cc/yagpdb-cc-website/docs/funccs/starboardv1.md

 title: Starboard V1
 ---

+This command allows users to react to messages with stars.
+If it reaches a given amount, it will be sent in a given channel.
+Benefits over star command provided in docs: Updates star count with more stars using a single DB text entry.
+Posts automatically removed when they fall below star threshold.
+Ability to use "anti-star" reactions similar to an upvote/downvote system to automatically remove posts unfit for starboard.

+**Trigger Type:** `Reaction` with option `Added + Removed reactions`

 ```go
 {{/*
 	This command allows users to react to messages with stars.
 If it reaches a given amount, it will be sent in a given channel.